ibm-cloud-docs/account/iam-userinv.md

 Any user with the following permissions can add a VPN-only user:

-- For Cloud Foundry, you must have the Manager organization role.
 - For classic infrastructure, you must have the Manage Users permission on the account.
 - For IAM access, you must have the Administrator or Editor role on the user management account management service.